Truro City must 'stop the rot' says boss Lee Hodges

 "These are the kind of games you must take points from and we're bitterly disappointed that we've come away with nothing."

-Truro won their opening three matches as they made their debut in the Blue Square South.
+Truro won their as they made their debut in the Blue Square South.

 But Hodges' side have played six games in 16 days, an amount which has baffled the former Plymouth Argyle and Torquay United defender.